 I assert that I am doing the opposite.

 I am forwarding music education, specifically piano, in that I am attracting and keeping far more children as students, and turning them into avid players at whatever skill level they are comfortable with.
+Conventional piano lessons keep one out of ten kids.
+That is nine who are lost forever to the piano experience.
+And you wonder why piano stores all over the USA are closing.
+It’s the teachers fault, not the students.

 Piano by Number does the same, on a larger scale.
 Any device that allows people to become avidly interested in the piano is to the good.

-Think of the cultural circle: you have more piano players who buy instruments, who attend concerts, who buy CDs, who employ musicians, in an endless cultural loop that is fueled at the beginning by CHILDREN, the future of music and the piano.
+Think of the cultural circle: you have more piano players who buy instruments, who attend concerts, who buy CDs, who employ musicians, in an endless cultural loop that is fueled at the beginning by children, the future of music and the piano.

 The more children you interest in music, the more robust your musical culture.